Health & Environment

 If you find a sharp in a public place, please notify Council immediately and our staff will ensure that the item is safely removed and disposed of.

-Flying fox roost management can be a difficult and contentious issue which involves close collaboration and communication with the Department of Environment and Science (DES).
+Flying fox roost management can be a difficult and contentious issue which involves close collaboration and communication with the Department of Environment, Tourism, Science and Innovation.

 If a flying fox colony is causing concern, Council's ability to assist can be limited by many factors including location, species, colony numbers and breeding cycles.